-Anchor screws are used for hanging light- to semi-heavy objects on a wall, such as a large picture or a mirror.
+Anchor screws are used for hanging light- to semi-heavy objects on a wall, such as a large mirror, wall shelf, or mirror.
 Screw anchors are helpful because they allow you to hang items virtually anywhere, without hunting for a stud to sink the screw into.
 The other great advantage of screw anchors is flexibility: you are not bound to the rigid spacing of studs, typically 16 inches on-center.

 More importantly, anchor screws are designed to prevent the weight of the object from pulling nails or screws out of the wall, creating unsightly holes as well as posing a potential safety hazard.

-Included for free with many products, some types of anchor screws are not up to the job.
+Included for free with many products, some anchor screws are not up to the job.
 In these cases, it is worth your while to purchase better-quality, inexpensive screw anchors from your local home center or hardware store.
-Once they have run their course and are no longer needed, they can become wall barnacles: protrusions that catch low-angle light and are exceedingly difficult to remove.
+Once they have run their course and are no longer needed, they can become wall nuisances: protrusions that catch low-angle light and are exceedingly difficult to remove.

-Learn how to install them correctly as well as how to eliminate them once they have served their purpose.
+Learn how to install screw anchors correctly as well as how to eliminate them once they have served their purpose.

 How to Install Screw Anchors